Surrey British Columbia, Canada Travel Guide

 Take a BC Ferries from Tsawwassen (near Surrey) to Victoria (Swartz Bay) or Nanaimo (Duke Point).
 Spend 1-3 days exploring its charm.

-A world-class ski resort in winter and a mountain biking, hiking, and outdoor activity destination in summer (approx. 2-hour drive north of Vancouver).
+A world-class ski resort in winter and a high hill biking, hiking, and outdoor activity destination in summer (approx. 2-hour drive north of Vancouver).
 Stay 1-2 nights for the full experience.

 British Columbia's wine country (approx. 4-5 hour drive east).
-Spend 2-3 days exploring vineyards, enjoying lake activities (Kelowna, Penticton), and sampling local fruit orchards.
+Dedicate 2-3 days exploring vineyards, enjoying lake activities (Kelowna, Penticton), and sampling local fruit orchards.

 Seattle, Washington, USA: Accessible by bus, train (Amtrak Cascades), or car (approx. 2.5-3 hours drive, plus border time).
 A major US city with a different metropolitan experience.

-Multiple options available for connecting to these extended destinations.
+Multiple available alternatives for establishing a connection to these extended destinations.

 BC Ferries from Tsawwassen or Horseshoe Bay (north of Vancouver).